20 Text Message Templates to Schedule Appointments Better

 In fact, the average response time for a text message is 60X faster than email.
 Texting is the best way to communicate with customers so you can book more appointments more easily.

-That’s why I'm giving you 20 text message templates that help you book and confirm appointments, meetings, and interviews.
-Get ready to copy these down.
+Here are 20 text message templates that can help you book and confirm appointments, meetings, and interviews.
+Get ready to copy these down!

 HR is a big part of most businesses.
 It isn’t always its own department, but the role of hiring and managing employees remains effectively the same.
 Here are a few texts you can send in those situations.

 Template 1: “Congrats [first name]!
 We want to interview you for the [Title] position.
 Do you have time on [day] or [day] at [time] to come in?”

 Template 2: “Hey [first name], will you come by my office today, to discuss [topic]?”

 Template 3: “Hi [first name], thanks for applying for [position].
 We are reviewing resumes and will follow up in the next week if we’d like to interview you.”

 Template 4: “Hey team, we have three different [topic] training classes for you to come to. [dates and times].
 Please respond with the time you want.
 Space is limited and is first come.”

 These messages give the reader the excitement of being able to interview, is clear about the position, and gives them some flexibility to pick a time to come in.

 Now here’s a quick and simple message to a current employee about coming by the HR office.
 No one has to be in trouble, it can just be a good text to schedule a quick meeting.
 You can even send group messages to all applicants, employees, or a certain department.
 E.g.